 Bulkhead ceilings are an additional ceiling which protrudes from the main ceiling.
 They are often a box shape but can be domed.
 They can have more than one level.
 Bulkheads are used to house down lighters, to highlight pictures on the wall, to hide ugly construction features and to join two ceilings of different heights.
-A bulkhead ceiling is often installed for aesthetically pleasing reasons.
+This type of ceiling is often installed for aesthetically pleasing reasons.
 A centre piece on your ceiling with added features can create a beautiful feature.
 Such as above your kitchen.
 Or above your lounge with a chandelier running down from it.
 The design opportunities are endless.

 Fancy ceilings in hotel entrance halls above the desk, you may have noticed them.
 Many reception areas have this type of bulkhead ceiling design.
 You don’t need to own a hotel or a business to have a ceiling like this.
 We are busy every week doing residential installations of this type of ceiling.
 In the master bedroom, above the bed is a hugely popular place.
-I have seen this work with great effect on a number of projects.If you need some ideas or inspiration for your own bulkhead ceiling, then why not visit our photo gallery for bulkhead ceiling images.
+I have seen this work with great effect on a number of projects.If you need some ideas or inspiration for your own designer ceiling, then why not visit our photo gallery for example images.